 - Toys and enrichment

-You may also need to account for training classes, chronic disease care, vitamins, and other
+You may also need to account for training classes, chronic disease care, vitamins or unforeseen events that might be expensive.

-Each pet costs about $700 annually, and nearly double in the first year.
+Each pet can cost more than $1,000 annually, and even more than that in the first year.
 Additionally, it’s a smart idea to have some money saved in case of a pet emergency.
 ConsumerReports.org says the average dog owner spends $500 annually on urgent veterinary care.

 If you are comfortable taking on these expenses, your family may be ready for a pet.